UTT-Connole/class-api-IT4200-2024-fall/README.md

 🎾 Go to http://127.0.0.1:5000/tennisFacts to learn fun facts about tennis!

 You can retrieve tennis facts using the `/tennisFacts` endpoint.
+Use the optional `category` parameter to filter facts by type (e.g., speed, record).

 ## How to use the sportsFacts Endpoint